-More recent work by Popoff and his co-workers developed the generalised Poly-K-net or PK-net [26].
-PK-nets enable heterogeneous collections of musical objects to be naturally compared and manipulated [27].
+More recent work by Popoff and his co-workers developed the generalised Poly-K-net or PK-net [33].
+PK-nets enable heterogeneous collections of musical objects to be naturally compared and manipulated [34].
 In particular the cardinalities of the source and target nodes do not have to be the same and the labelling of the nodes in two different approaches may be varied to suit the genre.
 Five main categories are developed, one PKNR for the underlying PK-net and four others as homographies of the PK-net.
 Four functors are defined, relating the categories.
 Natural transformations are used to generalise isographies.
 Their work does not employ explicitly Cartesian closure so does not appear to be from a topos viewpoint.
 The dynamic aspects involve a combination of functors and natural transformations, following a Godement calculus approach.

-Problems occurred with the sets representing the graphs, resulting in their replacement by the category of relations REL [28].
+Problems occurred with the sets representing the graphs, resulting in their replacement by the category of relations REL [35].
 This facilitates handling relationships but is inferior to the pullback, which can be locally Cartesian closed and hence adaptable to a topos view.
 Another fundamental difficulty is that the reliance on directed graphs means that the approach is Euclidean, with its limited dimensions.

 The main findings from the literature review are that the approaches do not provide a natural correspondence with music.
 In particular the conversion of the K-nets and successors to categories, functors and natural transformations is categorification at a low-level of the set theoretic graphical structures, on a 1:1 basis.
-However the denotators approach [18] with the apparent use of the Eilenberg-Moore category comes closest to our approach presented here and the PK-nets or denotators could be very useful as a basic representation of the notation in the score.
+However the denotators approach [24] with the apparent use of the Eilenberg-Moore category comes closest to our approach presented here and the PK-nets or denotators are useful as a basic representation of the notation in the score.

 In the remainder of this paper we provide an introduction to natural category theory in Section 3, a description of the data structure employed of a topos in Section 4, an assignment of musical processes in the brain in Section 5, use of the monad and their composition for processes operating within the topos in Sections 6, 7 and a discussion of the applicability of the approach and future work in Section 8.
-A verbal presentation of the work was given at the 6th World Congress on Universal Logic, held at the University of Vichy, France, in June 2018 [31].
+A verbal presentation of a preliminary version of this work was given at the 6th World Congress on Universal Logic, held at the University of Vichy, France, in June 2018 [38].
+A preliminary version of this paper was published in Sociology & Anthropology [39]; in this version the topos has been extended to handle in category theory the musical score.
+Another earlier paper looked at the monad as an example of anticipation in musical communication [40].